9 Reasons to Make Bozeman Your Winter Vacation Destination

-Bozeman is mainly known for being a cozy, mountain town with access to awesome skiing, with Big Sky Resort and Bridger Bowl.
-People might also recognize Bozeman for Montana State University.
-What may not know is that Bozeman has a lot more to offer than just great skiing and a top notch university.
+Bozeman is mainly known for being a cozy mountain town with access to awesome skiing at Big Sky Resort and Bridger Bowl.
+People might also recognize Bozeman as the home of Montana State University.
+What you may not know is that Bozeman has a lot more to offer than just great skiing and a top-notch university.
 Here are a few of our favorite reasons that you should make Bozeman your winter vacation destination.

 If we didn't include skiing or snowboarding in our list, we would be crazy.
 Many people know Bozeman for the great resorts that reside in the area for all skill levels.
-With several great places to rent winter gear, anyone can take on the mountain and finish each day with unforgettable memories.
-Not one but two great resorts are within an hours drive from Bozeman.
+With several great places to rent winter gear, and hundreds of miles of more mellow cross country ski trails, anyone can take on the mountain and finish each day with unforgettable memories.
+Not one but two great resorts are within an hour's drive from Bozeman.
 If you haven't experienced the skiing around Bozeman, we suggest you reorganize your bucket list!

 Breweries and Distilleries

 Brewing beer in Bozeman is not a new trend.
 Ever since 1867, Bozeman has been supplying the community with great craft beer.
-There are eight breweries and four distilleries that currently call Bozeman home with two more located in Belgrade and plans are in the works for more.
+There are more than 10 breweries (plus one cider house) and 4 distilleries that currently call Bozeman home, with more located just out of town in Belgrade and plans in the works for more.
 We're not kidding when we say that there is a brewery or distillery for everyone.
-The rise of the micro brew industry in Montana, especially in Bozeman, is truly a wonderful way to spend some of your free time in the area.
+Taking a tour of the micro brew industry in Montana, especially in Bozeman, is truly a wonderful way to spend some of your free time in the area.

 When it comes to relaxation, swimming or soaking in a natural hot spring should be at the top of the list.
 Around Bozeman, there are several options to choose from including the local Bozeman Hot Springs or the out-of-town options including Chico Hot Springs or Norris Hot Springs.
 If you are searching for an extremely unique outdoor experience, we suggest checking out the Boiling River in Yellowstone National Park.